National Disability Insurance Scheme: Services

-NDIS participants suffer chronic and severe illness at a much higher rate than the general population, from an earlier age and frequently with greater associated cognitive, social and financial disadvantage.
-The emergence over the last decade in Australia of patient advocates has shown they deliver better outcomes, fewer hospital bounce-backs and better case management (neither complex care or case management are remunerated to GPs by Medicare).
-Funding options for NDIS participants for expert healthcare support exist within individual plans according to goals and needs.

-Funding
+Therapies to treat dysphagia were funded under the NDIS until late 2017.
+Dysphagia, amongst other speech pathology conditions, were revised as health concerns rather than disabilities, and transitioned to being managed by state and territory health services.

+In 2024, the NDIS completed between 300,000 and 500,000 payments a day.
+Until early 2024, claims made out of usual business hours were processed automatically without oversight.
+It is the second largest claim system in the Australian Government, with only the Medicare scheme processing more claims per day.

+Scheme costs

 The cost of the NDIS was a point of contention at a time when the Federal Government insisted upon a return to surplus in the 2013 Australian federal budget.
 In 2010, the Productivity Commission estimated it would cost A$15 billion a year.
-Two years later a Government report revised that figure to $22 billion in 2018.
+In 2012, a Government report revised that figure to $22 billion in 2018.
 According to the Minister for Disability Reform, Jenny Macklin, the program will effectively double the cost of supporting those with disabilities.
-A number of state disability ministers initially described the draft legislation for the NDIS as lacking flexibility and criticised it for being too prescriptive.
+In 2012, a number of state disability ministers initially described the draft legislation for the NDIS as lacking flexibility and criticised it for being too prescriptive.

-The first state to fully commit to funding for the scheme was New South Wales on 7 December 2012, with costs roughly divided between federal and state governments.
-The then Premier of Queensland, Campbell Newman, wanted the federal government to fully fund the scheme, arguing the state cannot commit funds while the state's debt was high.
-On 8 May 2013, Campbell Newman signed the agreement in support of the program.
+In December 2012, New South Wales was first state to fully commit to funding for the scheme, with costs roughly divided between federal and state governments.
+The then Premier of Queensland, Campbell Newman, wanted the federal government to fully fund the scheme, arguing the state cannot commit funds while Queenland's debt was high.
+In May 2013, Campbell Newman signed the agreement in support of the program.

-An agreement between Tasmania and the federal government was achieved on 2 May 2013.
+On 2 May 2013, an agreement was signed between Tasmania and the federal government.
 The state committed to $134 million of initial funding.
 The Northern Territory signed an agreement to join the scheme on 11 May 2013.
-From 1 July 2014 the Medicare levy rose from 1.5% to 2% to help fund the NDIS.
+From 1 July 2014, the Medicare levy rose from 1.5% to 2% to help fund the NDIS.

-The scheme's funding has been noted to be complex, with money being pooled from multiple sources at federal and state/territory government levels.
-Guide Dogs Victoria has complained that only half of its members are eligible for the NDIS, and that they are losing donations because the public thinks Guide Dogs Victoria is funded under the NDIS.
+NDIS is pooled from multiple sources at federal and state/territory government levels.
+In August 2016, Guide Dogs Victoria complained that only half of its members are eligible for the NDIS, and that they are losing donations because the public thinks Guide Dogs Victoria is funded under the NDIS.